MeReal-Project/ModularizeAppAndroid/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section summarize the library and Framework i have use for this project.

 * [Kotlin](https://kotlinlang.org/)
 * [JetpackCompose](https://developer.android.com/jetpack/compose)